We are committed to creating an environment for new investment, and revitalisation and redevelopment of our tourism industry.

 Tourism Industry Business Capability Development program

-To help tourism businesses be more competitive, adaptive and resilient, and cement Queensland’s position as a world-leading tourism destination, we are delivering a $3 million Tourism Industry Business Capability Development program.
+To help tourism businesses be more competitive, adaptive and resilient, and cement Queensland’s position as a world-leading tourism destination, we are delivering the $3 million Tourism Industry Business Capability Development program.

-The program runs workshops and mentoring programs that are suited to small to medium sized businesses and young businesses that want to grow.
-The program is now in its second year and is delivered throughout the state on our behalf by the Queensland Tourism Industry Association (QTIC) in conjunction with Regional Tourism Organisations and other industry stakeholders.
+The program runs workshops and mentoring sessions to support micro, small and medium sized tourism businesses across Queensland to build their skills and capabilities to succeed.
+The program is now in its third year and is delivered on our behalf by the Queensland Tourism Industry Association (QTIC) in conjunction with Regional Tourism Organisations and other industry stakeholders.